Fidi/Server-Status/README.md

 ServerStatus supports encrypted communication between client and server if using OpenSSL.
 All that is required is a SSL certificate which can be created using the following command:

 	openssl req -x509 -nodes -days 365 -newkey rsa:1024 -keyout serverstatus.pem -out serverstatus.pem

+Specify the path of the certificate and key-file inside the cfg file.

+**Note:**
+If you use the command above both certificate and key-file are the same (serverstatus.pem).

 How to use...
 ---